awesomeosep/refrigerator/README.md

 - Export the edited image to your device
 - Dark & light mode, with system color theme

-## How I Made It
+## ⚙️ Tech Stack
-I made this app using Flutter, with help from the following dart packages:
+I made this app using Flutter and Material Design.
-- image_picker
-- flutter_colorpicker
-- crop_image
-- flutter_staggered_grid_view
-- hovering
-- dynamic_color

-and more.

 I had never really used Flutter or Dart before this project, so I learned so much while working on this project.
 Finding the right cropping package was a struggle, as well as figuring out how to layer all of the different image effects in the editor and learning to interact with the device's file system.

-## Development
+## ▶️ Development
 To test this project on your own device, run:
 ```bash
 flutter pub get
 flutter run
 ```

-## TODO Features:
+## 📃 TODO Features:
 - Branding & Favicon
 - Build & Release
 - Search files by name